spine-tools/SpineOpt.jl/docs/src/advanced_concepts/investment_optimization.md

  - Ensure that the [number\_of\_units](@ref) parameter is set to zero so that the unit is unavailable unless invested-in
  - Set the [candidate\_units](@ref) parameter for the unit to 1 to specify that a maximum of 1 new unit of this type may be invested-in by the model.
  - Set the [unit\_investment\_variable\_type](@ref) to `unit_investment_variable_type_integer` to specify that this is a discrete [unit](@ref) investment decision.
- - Specify the [investment\_lifetime](@ref) of the unit to, say, 1 year to specify that this is the minimum amount of time this new unit must be in existence after being invested-in.
+ - Specify the [unit\_investment\_lifetime](@ref) of the unit to, say, 1 year to specify that this is the minimum amount of time this new unit must be in existence after being invested-in.
  - Specify the investment period for this [unit](@ref)'s investment decision in one of two ways
    - Define a default investment period for all investment decisions in the model as follows:
      - create a [temporal\_block](@ref) with the appropriate [resolution](@ref) (say 1 year)